teodly/inferno/README.md

 # Changelog

+## 0.3.0
+* introduced ALSA PCM plugin - a virtual soundcard compatible with most Linux audio apps
+* receive clock using a documented protocol: [usrvclock](https://gitlab.com/lumifaza/usrvclock)
+* various internal changes primarily related to allowing the use of external buffers (needed for mmap mode in ALSA plugin)

 ## 0.2.0
 * audio transmitter
 * alpha version of Inferno Wired - virtual audio source & sink for PipeWire
 * receiving clock from [Statime](https://github.com/teowoz/statime) modified for PTPv1 and virtual clock support - Linux-only for now (because CLOCK_TAI is Linux-only)
 * increased receive thread priority to reduce chance of OS UDP input queue overflow

 ## 0.1.0